-There is a covered drop-off for buses and cars and ample parking is available.
-Wheelchair accessible ramps lead into a bright lobby area where a large statue of St. Katharine greets pilgrims upon their arrival.
-The Shrine Gift Shop offers a variety of religious articles as well as items handmade by Sisters and volunteers.
+The center offered a covered drop-off for buses and cars and ample parking on-site.
+Wheelchair accessible ramps lead into a bright lobby area where a large statue of St. Katharine greeted pilgrims upon their arrival.

-The beautiful grounds surrounding the Shrine and Mission Center are open for a leisurely walk – you can find statues and grottos tucked in here and there beckoning you to stop and pray.
-A three-story stained glass window is a highlight of the Center and is visible from the road when illumined at night.
+The beautiful grounds surrounding the Shrine and Mission Center offered opportunities for a leisurely walk with statues and grottos tucked in here and there allowing people to stop and pray.
+A three-story stained glass window was the highlight of the Center and was visible from the road when illumined at night.

-We offer multimedia presentations of the life, history and charism of St. Katharine Drexel in our 75 seat auditorium easily reached by stairs or elevator.
-We have an indoor café with snack and drink vending machines.
-Groups are invited to bring their own lunches or lunch can be provided at a reasonable cost.
-In nice weather, our patio is a perfect spot for eating!
+Multimedia presentations of the life, history and charism of St. Katharine Drexel were offered in the 75 seat auditorium reachable by stairs or elevator.
+The Mission Center offered an indoor café with snack and drink vending machines.
+Groups were invited to bring their own lunches or lunch could be provided at a reasonable cost.
+In nice weather, the patio wass a perfect spot for eating!

 The Shrine and Mission Center are now closed to the public effective January 1, 2018, and proposals have been submitted for the purchase of the property.
 Administrative offices remain at the current address.